Association of Digital Verification Professionals

 ADVP Response

 As with all service providers under the DVS Trust Framework, there should be independent audit of all identity and data services provided by government.
-People should have genuine choice on whether to use government identity services or those of an equivalent provider.

 The ADVP will provide a further, more detailed explanation of our position in the next few days.